freespek/solarkraft/doc/case-studies/timelock/README.md

 All predicates which refer to the same `<Method>` will be grouped, to create together one _method monitor_.
 Interpreted formally, the monitor should do the following when `<Method>` is invoked:

-1. If any of `MustFail_i` conditions fire, check that method invocation reverts (otherwise, issue a warning / revert it forcefully if configured to do so)
+1. If any of `MustFail_i` conditions fire, check that method invocation reverts (otherwise, issue a warning / revert if configured to do so)
 2. If none of `MustFail_i` conditions fired, but method invocation reverted, issue a warning (incomplete spec)
 3. If none of  `MustFail_i` fired, and one of `MustSucceed_i` conditions fired, check that method invocation succeeds (otherwise, issue a warning)
-3. If none of  `MustFail_i` fired, and none of `MustSucceed_i` conditions fired, but method invocation succeeded, issue a warning (incomplete spec)
+3. If none of  `MustFail_i` fired, and none of `MustSucceed_i` conditions fired, but method invocation succeeded, issue a warning of an incomplete spec (or revert if configured to do so)
-4. If method invocation succeeds, check that all of `MustAchieve_i` conditions hold on the pre- and post-states of the method invocation (otherwise, issue a warning / revert it forcefully if configured to do so)
+4. If method invocation succeeds, check that all of `MustAchieve_i` conditions hold on the pre- and post-states of the method invocation (otherwise, issue a warning / revert if configured to do so)